gcorreaalves/mean-init/README.md

 ## Init Angular

-A starter to Angular apps.
+A starter to MEAN apps.

 ### Install